blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

   }
   ```

-### Creating new Data-Types
+### Creating new Data Types

-Due to the size of this RFC, creating new data-types has been deemed out-of-scope and a [follow-up RFC](https://github.com/blockprotocol/blockprotocol/pull/355) is in the works to spec out how this could work, please consult it for plans on introducing a suite of Data Types including ones like `Date`, `Positive Number`, etc.:
+Due to the size of this RFC, creating new Data Types has been deemed out-of-scope and a [follow-up RFC](https://github.com/blockprotocol/blockprotocol/pull/355) is in the works to spec out how this could work, please consult it for plans on introducing a suite of Data Types including ones like `Date`, `Positive Number`, etc.:

 ## Property Types